GANitak/community/community.hachyderm.io/content/fr/docs/rule-explainer/_index.md

 ---

 {{% pageinfo %}}
-This page was manually translated on 05/05/23.
-Please utilize the English docs for the most up to date policies.
+<h5 class="text-center">This page was manually translated on 05/05/23.
+Please utilize the English docs for the most up to date policies.</h5>
 {{% /pageinfo %}}

 ## Explication des règles